Industry

 What Is Lemon Ideas?

-Lemon Ideas (lemonideas.in) is a Nagpur-based innovation and entrepreneurship organisation.
-Its core purpose is to identify, develop, and accelerate promising startups from across India — with a particular focus on founders who have been overlooked by the metro-centric startup ecosystem concentrated in Bengaluru, Mumbai, and Delhi.
+Lemon Ideas (lemonideas.in) is a Nagpur-based innovation and startup body.
+Its core job is to find, grow, and speed up strong startups from across India.
+It puts a special focus on founders the metro startup scene has missed — those outside Bengaluru, Mumbai, and Delhi.

 The organisation operates two flagship initiatives: